rodi01/RenameIt/README.md

  Rename It
 ========

 Sketch plugin to rename layers like a boss.
-It’s a port of the awesome photoshop plugin called [Renamy](http://www.renamy.com/)

 # Rename Selected Layers
 ### Multiple Layers